jimbobding/Bar-Hop-UK/readme.md

 4. unresolved

-After testing I believe the site functions works well for a ueser.
+After testing I believe the site functions works well for a user.

 - The maps all display properly.
-- The find you closest breweies section functions properly.
+- The find your closest breweries section functions properly.
-- All the waypoint brewery pages function proplerly.
+- All the waypoint brewery pages function properly.
-- The Navbar function worked and the links all taking the user to the corrct place.
+- The Navbar function worked and the links all taking the user to the correct place.
 - The email modal worked across all browsers.

-I had to make some minor aesthetic changes to the site after viewing in different sizes like as I mentoed above removing certain pictures as they spoilt the UI.
-With more time I would work out away to resolve teh issue.
-I lso changed certain parts of my code to keep teh UI smooth across all devices.
+I had to make some minor aesthetic changes to the site after viewing in different sizes like as I mentioned above removing certain pictures as they spoilt the UI.
+With more time I would work out a way to resolve the issue.
+I also changed certain parts of my code to keep the UI smooth across all devices.